sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

 The JWT s passed by the App Router to the underlying microservices so that they are freed up from this task.
 At the same time, these microservices can only be accessed with a valid JWT, hence, are protected from unauthenticated traffic.

 The JWT contains a signature that needs to be verifiable by every microservice to establish trust.
-Hence, every service require a key (client-secrets or public keys) to verify this signature and reject any requests with non-valid JWTs.
+Hence, every service require a key (client-secrets or public keys) to verify this signature and reject any requests with non-valid `JWTs`.
 Therefore, every service has to maintain a service binding to the XSUAA that provides this information for runtime verification (Figure 2).
 To enable this, every microservice binds to a dedicated XSUAA instance which writes this information into the `VCAP_SERVICES` environment variable which the microservices can use to verify any token's validity.

 ![Provisioning view with XSUAA binding](Figure2-1.png)